All 29 Rhodes Sightseeing

 There are two Catholic Churches in the Old Town of Rhodes, as the island was under Italian rule till 1947: the church of Saint Francis and the church of Santa Maria della Vittoria.

-The church of the Annunciation of the Virgin Mary has different style from the usual churches in Greece.
+The church of the Annunciation of the Virgin Mary has a different style from the usual churches in Greece.
 It has a gothic architecture and the frescoes inside were painted by Fotis Kontoglou, a renowned Greek painter.

 The church of the Holy Trinity is located along Knights street.
 It dates from the 15th century and it is one of the loveliest churches in Rhodes Town.